yassinetb/yassinetb.github.io/_pages/reads-2024.md

 <div class="talks">
     <div class="header-bar">
-        <h1>Interesting Reads of 2024</h1>
+        <h1>Interesting Content of 2024</h1>
-        <p>I often read cool articles, or watch great youtube videos.
+        <p>I often read cool articles, watch documentaries or movies.
 But they might not be great enough for me to add on my "Internet Favorites" section.
 So here they are, as well as some personal notes on them.
         <br /><br />
         Who knows - maybe your mind is currently open for some fascination?
 Maybe you'll find something here...</p>
     </div>